 A complete record of each employee’s payment throughout the year should be compiled, including paychecks, commissions, bonuses, and anything running peripheral to standard payroll activity.
 This includes any handwritten checks, be it cleared or voided.
 Double check each employee’s benefits and deductions for consistency.

 Audit all time off including sick days, vacation, or otherwise approved out-of-office time.
 What was used and what remains?
-Does your business allow vacation roll-over or require employees “use it or lose it”.
+Does your business allow vacation roll-over or require employees to “use it or lose it”.
 Notify employees of their remaining balances if one exists and how they can use it based on your company policy.

 You’ll have to buy W-2 and W-3 forms as part of the financial end-of-year checklist.
 These forms can be purchased directly from the IRS or any authorized provider.
 The W-2 forms will need to be distributed to employees and both federal and state governments at the beginning of the new year.
 The W-3 forms will be sent to state and federal governments as a summary of all W-2 forms.

 New labor law posters for your locality will need to be posted in accordance with federal and state laws.
-This can also include the necessity for other legal documents to be posted, such as the Employee Polygraph Protection Act, the Fair Labor Standards Act (FLSA), the Occupational Safety and Health Act.
+This can also include the necessity for other legal documents to be posted, such as the Employee Polygraph Protection Act, the Fair Labor Standards Act (FLSA), and the Occupational Safety and Health Act.
 You can find out exactly what your company needs to post by contacting the U.S. Department of Labor poster advisor.
 State and local laws may have additional requirements, too.

 Check federal, state, and local tax rates, which are updated on an annual basis.
 These rates include: